etrujillo117/WorldLifeExpectancy/README.md

 ```
 WorldLifeExpectancy/
 │
-├── data/
-│   └──  raw_data/
-│
 ├── scripts/
 │   └── queries/
 │
 └──  README.md
 ```
 - `scripts/`: Includes SQL scripts for querying and transforming the data.
-- `results/`: Stores the results of the analysis, including visualizations and reports.

 ## Usage